-Warwick Neck Elementary School serves approximately 300 young learners, from kindergarten, through grade six.
+Warwick Neck Elementary School serves approximately 300 young learners, from kindergarten, through grade five.
 Below you will find a brief description of our two-semester programs, along with teacher contact information.

 During the year questions may arise about curriculum and instruction.
 Any questions you have should be directed first to your child’s classroom teacher and then to the principal.
 General information can also be obtained on the Warwick Public School website www.warwickschools.org that provides links to local and state policies.

 Mrs. Elizabeth Morrissette – Teacher